antoniospataro/antoniospataro.github.io/_posts/2022-02-10-XSS-with-WAF-Bypass-in-old-BBP.markdown

 category: writeups
 ---

 A month ago i was trying to hack a company that had just invited me to its bug bounty program.
 The company had been running the program since 2017, so I didn't expect to find much, because I knew it had been tested by tons of bug hunters.
-Looking at the leaderboard the situation did not improve, there were so many great hackers from the world to 100.
+Looking at the leaderboard the situation did not improve, there were so many great hackers from the ranking of the top 100 in the world.
 I decided to focus on the main site.
 After half an hour of searching I had found only a low vulnerability (closed with a $ X00 payment).
 I really wanted to find something a little more serious for personal satisfaction and so I continued to dig deep into the site.

 # Found a redirect parameter!